 That’s why an automated managing tool is becoming more and more essential each year for e-commerce and retailers.
 Software systems like a Product Information Manager (PIM) can centralize all your catalog information and update your seasonal products data in real time, on the scheduled dates and across all your channels, totally error-free.

-With just a click you’ll lunch your seasonal products on time and you'll take control of your stocks, sales processes and applied discounts, avoiding stressful holiday coordinations.
+With a PIM system, in just a few clicks you’ll lunch your seasonal products on time and you'll take control over your stocks, sales processes and applied discounts, avoiding stressful holiday coordinations.

 5. Join the party